 Get to the Point: What Questions Should We Ask About a Spear?

-This talk was first written for the International Ancient Warfare Conference at South Dakota State University in 2022
+This talk was first written for the International Ancient Warfare Conference at South Dakota State University, 23-25 June 2022

 Spears are everywhere in ancient texts, art, and sites.
 In the Iron Age from Ireland to Iran, the spear was the main weapon used when combat was too close to use a bow or sling.
 Warring States China and late medieval Europe produced jungles of staff weapons, but in the West Eurasian Iron Age most warriors were satisfied with spears.
 But moderns are not as curious about them as they are about other ancient tools.